matrix-org/sliding-sync/room_list.md

 - If `fields: []` then return no response.
 - Else return `len(Radd)` objects.
 Return only the modified field if the room ID is not present in `Rnew` e.g tag, name, timestamp.
 Return all `fields` if the room ID is present in `Rnew`.

+### Notes, Rationale and Queries

+- `room_data`: Only the member events are paginated, not the entire room state.
+This is probably okay as the vast majority of current state in rooms are actually just member events.
+Member events can be sorted coherently, but arbitrary state events cannot (what do you sort by?).
+- `room_summary`: It's unclear how to unregister a room once you're tracking the summaries for it.
+In reality, if you start reading the `room_data` for a room then you probably want to unregister the associated `room_summary`.
+This can be done in a few ways, all with annoying trade-offs:
+    * `room_list.del_rooms: ["!foo:bar"]` : This will remove the room from the room list and hence drop it from the summary.
+      However, this would also drop it from the `room_data` API.
+    * `room_summary.del_rooms: ["!foo:bar"]` : This removes the room from the room summary API but not any others.
+This however creates 2 sets of room lists which is awkward and clunky.
+    * `room_data.remove_from_summary: true` : This removes it lazily, but its unclear what "removal" is: which list?
+Same drawbacks as above.
+- `room_list`: How do you convey invited or left rooms?
+Particularly for left rooms, server implementations need to be careful to update the room list AFTER all the other streams (so you get the leave event) which is the opposite for joins/normal operations.
+-